 From the train station in Wetzlar it is a nice 45 minute walk, crossing a beautiful park and then even half a mile of woodland.
 And suddenly you bump right into the Leitz park.

 The contrast of trekking on a small path through old oaks and entering a vast space of almost naked concrete and granite was almost worth the travel alone.

 I take the guided one hour tour.
 Leica binoculars are now built and serviced at the Portugal branch (founded in 1973).
-They still come with a thirty year guarantee - a unique feature.

 There are about 700 people working at Leica in Wetzlar.
 I was surprised to hear that they only produce 2000 lens elements per month.
 No wonder buyers may have to wait long until they get their lenses.